 An example of the work conducted by Novus Environmental

-One of the more odorous jobs we collected a 40ft container of topside beef that was being imported from outside of the EU.
-The freezer in the container was broken, therefore the meat had spoilt and was seized; collection was challenging as the beef had defrosted; associated liquids were leaking from the container making it unsafe to simply transport.
+One of the more odorous jobs we collected a 40ft container of topside beef that the importer was bringing from outside of the EU.
+The freezer in the container was malfunctioning.
+Therefore, the meat had spoilt and Port Health had to seize the container; collection was challenging as the beef had defrosted; associated liquids were leaking from the container making it unsafe to simply transport.
 The solution we opted for was to re-freeze the container and transport it to our waste management site in Cambridgeshire.
 The waste was then defrosted and incinerated in line with legislation on ABP.
 The container was cleaned and returned to the client.
 This is just one example of where we have dealt with spoilt goods through our Cambridgeshire waste processing site.

-If you find yourself in the situation where goods are stopped from entering the UK by the Ports Authority you will need to find a specialist waste management company.
-It is important that the company you choose has the relevant permits and licences.
+You will need to find a specialist waste management company in the event that Port Health seizes your goods.
+It is important that the waste management company you choose has the relevant permits and licences.
 We also recommend that it owns its own fleet and treatment facilities.
-It should also be known to the Port Authority and has experience of dealing with a wide range of waste materials.
+The Port Authority should know the company making the collection and the collecting company has experience of dealing with a wide range of waste materials.